Housing advice

 Leaving home aged under 18

-Leaving home is a big decision; family might be difficult to live with, but the reality of living on your own could be even harder.
+Leaving home is a big step.
+Living with family might be tough, but living alone can be even more challenging.
 You need to consider:

 Joint assessment with social care